TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 - Consider taking it as a carry-on for guaranteed arrival.

 Besides this, I've also done some research on suitable parts.
 Mostly minimal.

-Total time elapsed: 2 hrs
+Total time elapsed: 2 hours

 # Day 1
 ### Feb 5, 2025

 I felt pretty energized with the project today so I decided to start working on pushing my project into the tank with the others.
-(Started writing and journaling today, the previous entry was made up for yesterday.)
+(Started writing and journaling today, previous entry was made up for yesterday.)
 I intend to jot some stuff down into the BOM and continue fleshing out my solution for power.
 Mostly stuff from my first deadline/checkpoint.

+I started my BOM by snatching and customizing a template for it off the web in google sheets.
+After creating the BOM, I started looking for the components I'd need to assemble the frame, and I got a recommendation for some of the nicest prices and highest class extrusions I could find from a company called 80/20 LLC.

+After getting the link to the extrusion, I was going to start modeling it in fusion 360, when I proceeded to fall down a rabbit hole of logo design.
+In the end, I installed Inkscape and began learning how to craft a nice looking logo to slap over the rest of this project.

+Total time elapsed: 1 hr 25 mins

+---